-Networks have dramatically changed business and society.
+In the last decade, networks have dramatically changed business and society.
 This program prepares students for positions in the constantly growing and changing networking industry.
 Courses in this program cover topics such as cabling, network device configuration, network operating systems, local and wide area networks, analysis and troubleshooting tools, security and network design.
-Students who complete this program will have the necessary training to sit for applicable industry certification exams, including the CompTIA Network+ certification exam.
+Students who complete this program will have the necessary training to sit for applicable industry certification exams, including CompTIA's Network+, Security+, Linux+ and Project+, as well as Cisco's CCNA certification exams.